 These policies do not cover damage from the following:

-Flood insurance does not provide contents coverage for property kept in basements.
+Flood insurance does not provide content coverage for any personal property kept in basements.

 Even though the federal government backs and provides flood insurance coverage, you can only purchase a policy through a qualified retail insurance provider.
 Securing flood insurance quotes for your home or business is easy when you have the help of an insurance agent in the Trusted Choice® network.
 These independent agents are available to help you assess your coverage needs, and they can provide you with information about how much a policy will cost for different levels of coverage.

-Contact a Trusted Choice agent in or near your California neighborhood to get more information so you can start reviewing flood insurance quotes.
+Talk with an independent agent local to your California neighborhood to get more information so you can start reviewing flood insurance quotes.